imbhargav5/rooks/packages/docusaurus/docs/use-boundingclientrect-ref.md

 | ref          | Callback ref | A callback ref function to use as a ref for the component that needs to be tracked | () => null    |
 | value        | DOMRect      | DOMRect Object containing x,y, width, height, left,right,top and bottom keys       | null          |
 | update       | Function     | Function that can be called at any time to force a recalculation of the clientrect | null          |

+## Join Bhargav's discord server
+You can click on the floating discord icon at the bottom right of the screen and talk to us in our server.